vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/misc/batch_transfers.rst

 .. image:: batch_transfers/batch_transfers_11.png
     :align: center
-    :alt: View of the Odoo Barcode app dashboard
+    :alt: View of the Leansoft Barcode app dashboard

 Then, you can enter the batch transfer on which you want to work.
 Batch transfers can easily be grouped per responsible if necessary.